New storms form over Atlantic, Pacific

 - Red tide algae's deadly trail of marine animals has triggered a state of emergency in Florida

-It had winds of 40 mph (65 kph) Wednesday and forecasters say it might grow into a major hurricane by Saturday.
+It had winds of 45 mph (75 kph) Wednesday and forecasters say it might grow become a hurricane on Thursday.